-Practical nursing gives you the necessary education to become a licenced nurse.
-Following the guidelines laid out in British Columbia’s College of Licensed Practicing Nurses (CLNPBC), all of the skills learned through our program will put you in good standing to take the required exams to become a licenced practical nurse (LPN).
-After which you’ll be able to work for and in a wide variety of roles in the health care industry.
-From working in a hospital alongside doctors and patients to more specialized roles in residential care, practical nurses will find themselves trained to help patients as a health care worker and a nurse.
+Practical nursing equips you with the necessary education to become a licensed nurse.
+Following the guidelines laid out in British Columbia’s College of Licensed Practicing Nurses (CLNPBC), all of the skills learned through our program will put you in good standing to take the required exams to become a Licensed Practical Nurse (LPN) – after which, you’ll be able to work for and in a wide variety of roles in the health care industry.
+From working in hospitals alongside doctors and patients to more specialized roles in residential care, practical nurses will find themselves trained to help patients as health care workers and nurses.

-A Health Care Assistant (HCA) is more of a generalist.
-They receive training similar to that of the practical nurses just with an emphasis on support and administration.
-Health care assistants have less to do with specimen sampling, wound care and vital signs monitoring nurses find themselves involved with.
+On the other hand, Health Care Assistants (HCAs) fulfill more general roles.
+They receive training similar to that of practical nurses, but with an emphasis on support and administration.
+Health care assistants have less to do with specimen sampling, wound care, and vital signs monitoring – things that nurses find themselves involved with.
 The HCA program is also shorter than the practical nursing course, so it’s great for those who want to get from education to the workplace as soon as possible.

 Health Care Assistants find themselves working in hospitals, rest homes or within the local community.
-With courses in hospice-palliative care, interpersonal (medical) communication and lifestyle choices, a HCA can find work helping out elderly patients, acting as a go between for health care workers and the public, or as a patient educator within the health care industry.
+With courses in hospice-palliative care, interpersonal (medical) communication and lifestyle choices, an HCA can find work helping out elderly patients, acting as a go-between for health care workers and the public, or as a patient educator within the health care industry.